Last Updated on October 13, 2023 by Electricalvolt

 What to Do When a Transformer Explodes

-The transformer explosion causes a power outage and the electrical system comes to a halt.
-Notwithstanding the power outage, the transformer explosion is a severe incident that causes injuries, property damage, and deaths.
-Therefore, it is a must to do preventive maintenance and condition monitoring of the transformer so that such type of damage or transformer explosion can be avoided.
+The transformer explosion causes a power outage, and the electrical system stops.
+Notwithstanding the power outage, the transformer explosion can be a severe incident that causes injuries, property damage, and deaths.
+Therefore, it is necessary to do preventive maintenance and condition monitoring of the transformer to avoid such type of damage or transformer explosion.

-If a transformer explosion happens, the following measures need to follow.
+If a transformer explosion happens, the following measures need to be followed.

 1. Keep away yourself from the power transformer

-If you know about an electrical system, ensure switching off the incoming circuit breaker.
+If you know about an electrical system, switch off the incoming circuit breaker.

 2. Evacuate the Area

-If an explosion took place in a populated area, the area must be evacuated immediately to ensure public safety.
+If an explosion occurs in a populated area, the area must be evacuated immediately to ensure public safety.

 3. Report the Local Utility Company

 The power outage caused by a transformer explosion must be immediately reported to the local utility company so that they can switch off the feeder at their end if not tripped during the transformer explosion.